 You can use the procedure below to display a screen that shows 12 images.

-1. In the PLAY mode, slide the zoom controller towards
+1. In the PLAY mode. press the zoom button (--).

 This displays the 12-image screen with a selection boundary around the last image that was on the monitor screen.